The State Coroner's Court in Lidcombe, Sydney, is the state headquarters for the coronial jurisdiction in NSW. The

 State Coroner oversees and coordinates coronial services in NSW, and is assisted by the Deputy State Coroners.
 The State Coroner and Deputy State Coroners are all magistrates.
 Every Local Court magistrate is also a coroner, and may be assisted by an Assistant Coroner.

 Coroners in NSW investigate approximately 6,000 reportable deaths annually.
-Investigations into an average 3,500 deaths annually are coordinated through the Coroners Court in Glebe while investigations into a further 2,500 deaths annually are coordinated by coroners and assistant coroners in various rural and regional locations throughout NSW.
+Investigations into an average 3,500 deaths annually are coordinated through the Coroners Court in Lidcombe while investigations into a further 2,500 deaths annually are coordinated by coroners and assistant coroners in various rural and regional locations throughout NSW.

 Read about the

 jurisdiction of the Coroner and

 what happens when the Coroner is involved.
 You can also check the

 list of upcoming inquests.